 Accrual method corporation.
-A corporation using an accrual method of accounting can choose to deduct unpaid contributions for the tax year the board of directors authorizes them if it pays them within 21/2 months after the close of that tax year.
+A corporation using an accrual method of accounting can choose to deduct unpaid contributions for the tax year the board of directors authorizes them if it pays them within 21⁄2 months after the close of that tax year.
 Make the choice by reporting the contribution on the corporation's return for the tax year.
 A copy of the resolution authorizing the contribution and a declaration stating that the board of directors adopted the resolution during the tax year must accompany the return.
 An officer authorized to sign the return must sign the declaration under penalties of perjury.

 Limit.
-A corporation cannot deduct as charitable contributions for a tax year more than 10% of its taxable income.
+A corporation cannot deduct charitable contributions that exceed 10% of its taxable income for the tax year.
 Figure taxable income for this purpose without the following.

-- The deduction for contributions. - The deduction for dividends received. - · Any net operating loss carryback to the tax year. - Any capital loss carryback to the tax year.
+- The deduction for charitable contributions. - The deduction for dividends received. - Any net operating loss carryback to the tax year. - Any capital loss carryback to the tax year.

 Carryover of excess contributions.
-You can carry over (with certain limits) any charitable contributions made during the year that are more than the 10% limit to each of the following 5 years.
+You can carry over, within certain limits, to each of the subsequent five years any charitable contributions made during the current year that are more than the 10% limit.
 You lose any excess not used within that period.
-For example, if a corporation has a carryover of excess contributions paid in 1998 and it does not use all the excess on its return for 1999, it can carry the rest over to 2000, 2001, 2002, and 2003.
+For example, if a corporation has a carryover of excess contributions paid in 1999 and it does not use all the excess on its return for 2000, it can carry the rest over to 2001, 2002, 2003, and 2004.
 Do not deduct a carryover of excess contributions in the carryover year until after you deduct contributions made in that year (subject to the 10% limit).
-You cannot deduct a carryover of excess contributions to the extent it increases a net operating loss carryover to a succeeding tax year.
+You cannot deduct a carryover of excess contributions to the extent it increases a net operating loss carrvover.